ravila4/CypherBox/README.md

 # CypherBox
-A small Qt application that handles coding / decoding text in a Caesar cypher.
+A small PyQt application that handles ecoding / decoding text in a Caesar cypher.